Monday 31 January 2011 was a landmark date for health and safety consultants in the UK.

 Because that's when the all-new Occupational Safety and Health Consultants Register (OSHCR) was launched.

-Importantly, for those consultants wanting to join, the OSHCR is asking all members to meet various minimum entry criteria – including having health and safety professional indemnity insurance.
+The intention was to set a benchmark for standards across the profession.
+And, importantly, the OSHCR asks that all members wanting to join meet various minimum entry criteria – including having health and safety professional indemnity insurance.

-The register’s aim is to provide organisations seeking commercial health and safety advice with an assurance that its members have fulfilled various standards within their professional body.
+Broadly, to provide organisations seeking commercial health and safety advice with an assurance that its members have fulfilled various standards within their professional body.

-- Chartered status with IOSH (Institution of Occupational Safety and Health); CIEH (Chartered Institute of Environmental Health); or REHIS (Royal Environmental Health Institute of Scotland) with health and safety qualifications
+- Chartered status with IOSH (Institution of Occupational Safety and Health); CIEH (Chartered Institute of Environmental Health); or REHIS (Royal Environmental Health Institute of Scotland) with health and safety qualifications.

-- Fellow status with IIRSM (International Institute of Risk and Safety Management) with degree level qualifications
+- Fellow status with IIRSM (International Institute of Risk and Safety Management) with degree-level qualifications.

-- Member or Fellow status with BOHS (British Occupational Hygiene Society) Faculty of Occupational Hygiene
+- Member or Fellow status with BOHS (British Occupational Hygiene Society) Faculty of Occupational Hygiene.

-- Registered Member or Fellow status with IEHF (Institute of Ergonomics and Human Factors)
+- Registered Member or Fellow status with IEHF (Institute of Ergonomics and Human Factors).

-- Demonstrate adequate continuing professional development
+- Demonstrate adequate continuing professional development.

-- Abide by their professional body’s code of conduct
+- Abide by their professional body’s code of conduct.

-- Provide sensible and proportionate advice
+- Provide sensible and proportionate advice.

-- Have PI insurance or equivalent to cover the nature of their duties
+- Have PI insurance or equivalent to cover the nature of their duties.

 Protection for all